 To date, NIST has begun scientific foundation reviews in the following areas:

 DNA evidence that contains very small quantities of DNA or a mixture of DNA from several people can be difficult to interpret reliably.
-This review will focus on the methods that forensic labs use when interpreting these challenging types of DNA evidence.
+This review focuses on the methods that forensic labs use when interpreting these challenging types of DNA evidence.
 This review has been published in draft form.
 The public comment period, which was open from June 9 through August 23, 2021, is now closed.

 The field of digital forensics is constantly changing as new devices and applications become available.
 This review will ground the methods of digital forensics in the underlying computer science and will include a “black box” study [add link when available] that will examine the overall performance of experts in the digital forensics community.